dnjp/sync/README.md

 # Zync

 Zync is a utility for backing up your files and folders to [IPFS](https://ipfs.io/).
 In it's current state, Zync is sort of like a primitive version of [Dropbox](https://www.dropbox.com/home) that can be used on the command line.
 Files and directories managed with `zync` will be continuously backed up to IPFS when they are changed.
 The list of all of your actively managed files is also backed up to IPFS, providing you a single [CID](https://docs.ipfs.io/concepts/content-addressing/) that can be used to restore all managed files to their original location.

 ## How does this work?

 There are two components that make up Zync - the daemon (`zyncd`) and the command line client (`zync`).
 Once installed, `zyncd` will be launched by the daemon manager for your operating system - [launchd](https://en.wikipedia.org/wiki/Launchd) on MacOS and [systemd](https://en.wikipedia.org/wiki/Systemd) on Linux. `zync`, the command line client, is the tool you use to add and remove files as well as list those that are already managed.

-## Building
+## Installation

 Zync depends on having recent versions of [Go](https://go.dev/learn/) and [Protobuf](https://grpc.io/docs/protoc-installation/) installed.
 The linked